 The State 4-H Shooting Sports contest will be held over three weekends and at four separate locations (see below).
 It will be important to note these locations and distances during your registration of each entry in the contest.
 Registrations are non-refundable.

 4-H youth enrolled in the Shooting Sports project can participate in the State Shoot in any division.
 Registration must be done through your 4HOnline profile in FairEntry.
-The registration deadline for all August events is July 31st.
+Registration opens on June 1 and the deadline for all August events is July 31st.
 The deadline for all September events is August 31st.

 4-H members will be considered eligible to participate in the Missouri 4-H State Shooting Sports State Match if they, and the county program, meet these requirements: